iZeaoGamer/GalacticPE/changes/dev-builds/major.md

 - Fixed a bug, where permissions wouldn't update properly unless you logged out and logged back in again.
 (Basically re-logging).
 Yes, this has been an issue for some time which should now be fixed.
 (Untested).

+- Energy percentages are now more accurate!

+- Percentages before going to the next Energy level are now only up to 100%, just like Cosmic Java!
+How awesome is that!??

+- Invsee has now been added to the Server!

+- We've changed the port number for OP Prisons due to complications!
+The port is now 25574, so save that port into your server listing.
+Also, please share this to everyone as the port was changed.
+Yes, the IP is still the same.
+It's only the port number which had changed.

+- Fixed a duplication word glitch: "muted" when muted from the server.
+It'll now only display the "You are muted" thing once, instead of saying "You are muted muted.".

+- Freezing a player now properly works!

+- Fixed a bug with freezing, where it'd display the same message as if you were frozen, even if you were being unfrozen.
+You could still move by then, but the message would duplicate, and would act as if you were just muted by a staff member.

+- You will now get perm banned automatically if you log out whilst frozen!

+- The "banned by" section of the perm ban will now display as "Console" when logged out whilst frozen!

+- Fixed not being able to open Player's inventory and Ender chest's inventory of a player's Ender chest.

+- Energy percentage now divides the amount by 100.
+That way, it'll convert this into how many energy you have, out of the max.
+The max and current will also be divided to so you know the percentage amount (max: 100%) out of the maximum energy required to go to the next level!

+- Fixed a bug, where if you logged out whilst frozen, it wouldn't ban you.
+This was because we needed to update the ban API to the new punishment API we have implemented.